Elif Notes

 1. Mexican Gothic by Silvia Moreno-Garcia

-An exciting new approach to modern Gothic novels, Mexican Gothic is a poignant gothic horror.
-It maintains classic Gothic tropes but remains true to its time and place.
-Set in 1950s Mexico, the bookโ€™s main strength lies in its heroine, Noemi, who is a glamorous, headstrong socialite.
-After receiving a disturbing letter from her cousin, she rushes to her rescue and ends up encountering an abhorrent evil.
-Borrowing all the main elements of gothic fiction, Mexican Gothic brings a Victorian Era manor wrapped in a creepy atmosphere and freezing climate.
-Also, it paints a grotesque and horrific picture of the eugenics obsessed English family.
+Mexican Gothic is a poignant gothic horror with an exciting approach to modern Gothic novels.
+The book maintains classic Gothic tropes yet remains true to its time and place.
+Set in 1950s Mexico, the bookโs main strength lies in its heroine, Noemi, who is a glamorous, headstrong socialite.
+After receiving a disturbing letter from her cousin, she rushes to her rescue her from the eugenics obsessed English family and ends up encountering an abhorrent evil in the Victorian Era manor wrapped in a creepy atmosphere and freezing climate.

 Silvia Moreno-Garcia in Mexiacn Gothic deftly deals with the subjects of colonialism, sexual abuse and racism.
-Itโ€™s a genre-bending ghastly treat with some fresh blood, that has inspired a new wave of gothic novels in past few years.
+Itโs a genre-bending ghastly treat with some fresh blood, that has inspired a new wave of gothic novels in past few years.
 One of the best modern gothic novel to must-have on your gothic shelf!

 Check it on: Amazonย | Audible